 And I think he raised that question.

-And for a lot of the old timers, it was, oh my God, you're not allowed to say that, even if it's true, and we don't want to think about it.
+And for a lot of the old-timers, it was, oh, my God, you're not allowed to say that, even if it's true, and we don't want to think about it.

-Uh, well, look, I I'll say this in retrospect.
+Well, I'll say this in retrospect.

-If somebody well, we know Saddam had weapons of mass destruction, but in retrospect, if we're going to send over 5,000 Americans to die and so many others to get blown up and their legs blown off and their arms blown off and and their faces, you know, permanently injured, and we're not gonna win, or we're gonna lose 58,000, you know, brave Americans in Vietnam and we're not gonna win, and we're gonna politicize these wars and say, never mind, we can't do that to any American family anymore.
+Well, we know Saddam had weapons of mass destruction, but in retrospect, if we're going to send over 5,000 Americans to die and so many others to get blown up and their legs blown off and their arms blown off and their faces, you know, permanently injured, and we're not going to win, or we're going to lose 58,000 brave Americans in Vietnam and we're not going to win, and we're going to politicize these wars and say, never mind.

 That's right.

-And I think that that Trump is very cautious about that, and it's part of what makes him different.
+And I think that Trump is very cautious about that.

 And I think your analogy is right.